 10.3 Line Encoder

 The line coder uses simple formats such as the Manchester code, or more complex schemes such as 4b6b or 8b10b for OOK and 5S6S in case of 4-PAM.
-Note that, for maintaining a constant average light output, both the systematic output of the FEC (n bits) and the redundant part (k-n bits) have to be passed through the line encoder.
+Note that, for maintaining a constant average light output, both the systematic output of the FEC (n bits) and the redundant part (k-n bits) should pass through the line encoder.

 10.4.
 Symbol Mapper